-In this post, I’ll break down 5 online training courses perfect for any beginner or professional to check out.
+In this post, I’ll break down 5 online training courses for beginners and professionals to consider.

 1. Detail King

 If you have been in auto detailing for any amount of time, you’re likely to come across Detail King as a resource in this community.
 They offer an in-person Auto Detailing School which may be a good option down the road, but they also have video content as well.

 Throughout the year, they host a series of technician seminars, which is basically two days of hands-on auto detailing school.
 This in-person course focuses both on business tips and technique building, and they also offer 3-day classes in auto detailing reconditioning services.

 If you’re interested in self-guided auto detailing, they also have training videos available to purchase on their website here.

 Rightlook offers several online training courses spanning a variety of topics.
 In addition to a course that focuses on teaching technique, they also offer a couple of different online courses on pricing your services as well as business and marketing you can explore here.

 Rightlook also offers live instruction online which is pretty unique compared to some of the other options I have seen.
 These courses can be quite expensive, but they do offer a certificate program with many of these.